 Acres of parkland and woodland meet the coast at Loe Bar all set within an historic landscape with Loe Pool at it's heart.
 Penrose has over 12km of footpaths and bridleways to explore on foot or by bike and a cafe at the Stables to enjoy the parkland views from with a cup of tea.

-Poltesco is a special places on the east coast of The Lizard, offering quiet woodland and coastal paths to explore the valley abundant with wildlife, where nature is slowly taking over what once was a very industrial landscape.
+Poltesco is a special place on the east coast of the Lizard, offering quiet woodland and coastal paths to explore the valley abundant with wildlife, where nature is slowly taking over what once was a very industrial landscape.